 Publicists are responsible for obtaining positive attention and name recognition for their clients.
-They achieve this by developing a publicity plan that may incorporate a variety of methods—press kits, news releases, photographs, personal appearances, and promotions.
+They achieve this by developing a publicity plan that may incorporate a variety of methods—press kits, social media posts, news releases, photographs, personal appearances, and promotions.
 Using their many contacts and media savvy, publicists can turn a new restaurant or club into the latest hotspot, or reverse the fading career of a former A-list actor.
 Publicists may also be called to perform damage control—sometimes spinning a negative incident into a positive one, or at the very least, making a story less harmful to the client's reputation.
 A publicist's talents can be applied to many industries.
 The following paragraphs detail the many career options available to publicists.

 In the entertainment industry, where being at the right parties and nightclubs can further an actor's public image and career, having a good publicist is an asset.
 Publicists promote actors and actresses by getting them invited to parties and premiers and involved in charity events and social causes that will make the individual more visible and attractive to the press and the public.
 They may schedule radio and television interviews, press junkets, personal appearances, television and radio interviews, and photo sessions to help promote an upcoming project.
 They often work closely with managers, agents, image consultants, and stylists to help the actor or actress portray a certain image that is favorable to the public.
 At times, a publicist may be called on to "spin" or interpret a negative incident into one less career damaging.